cancerberoSgx/typescript-plugins-of-mine/typescript-plugin-proactive-code-fixes/README.md

  * declare member - complements the code fix already existing in typescript to fullfill all cases. declaring missing properties / methods
  * add missing return statement
  * [Declare missing classes and interfaces](https://github.com/cancerberoSgx/typescript-plugins-of-mine/tree/master/typescript-plugin-proactive-code-fixes#declare-classes-and-interfaces)
+ * Make member public (change the sope of a member when expression is trying to access it)

  # Refactoring